-- Statistical comparison to the work of other auditors;

-- A shadow audit;
+- Statistical comparison to the work of other auditors; - A shadow audit: - An External Auditor Quality Assurance Audit (EAQA).
+(Verification audit).

-- A verification audit.

 A WorkSafeBC-initiated verification audit (WIVA) is the only case where company achievement is evaluated.

 5.2.1 Statistical Comparison